renoust/talipot/doc/user/tutorial_intermediate.rst

 Conclusion
 ----------

-In this last example, we have once again gone through the process of generating a graph, applying various algorithms, and we have seen how one might use the different tools available in Tulip in order to produce a relevant analysis.
+In this last example, we have once again gone through the process of generating a graph, applying various algorithms, and we have seen how one might use the different tools available in Talipot in order to produce a relevant analysis.
 We have also had the opportunity to mention the **Python IDE** and to make use of this tool.

-Hopefully after following these tutorials, the user should have the necessary tools to get started in Tulip and to produce data visualizations and analyses based on a variety of datasets, ranging from multivariate datasets to networks as in this last tutorial.
+Hopefully after following these tutorials, the user should have the necessary tools to get started in Talipot and to produce data visualizations and analyses based on a variety of datasets, ranging from multivariate datasets to networks as in this last tutorial.

 |